Back to DWU AI Articles

 This project shows blending of public and private capital in airport P3s and the equity contributions required from private infrastructure sponsors.

-Denver Great Hall experienced scope changes and cost increases during execution, with the P3 terminated by the city in November 2019 (City of Denver termination notice Nov 2019) due to project delays and cost pressures, illustrating the importance of risk allocation and change management protocols in airport P3 agreements.
+One airport terminal P3 was terminated by its municipal operator in November 2019 due to project delays and cost pressures, illustrating the importance of risk allocation and change management protocols in airport P3 agreements.
+(See Denver history for additional case study details.)

 C.5 Historical Examples